Trujillo Alto, Puerto Rico: Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag of Trujillo Alto features a white background with the town's coat of arms in the center.
+The original flag depicted the shield in a white square.
+On May29, 1998, the municipal administration of Brunilda Soto Echevarria changed the design to only feature the central part of the shield on the white square, which remains the current depiction.

 Coat of arms

 The coat of arms features a shield with a blue border, with eight spurts of water representing the many springs, creeks, and rivers that flow in town.
 Inside the shield, there's a silver field with three green mountains and a blue Latin cross above them.
 The flag features a white banner below the shield with the name of the city, and a coronet in the form of a five-tower mural crown alluding to the Spanish crown.
 The banner and the coronet aren't featured in the flag.

 Nicknames

 Trujillo Alto is known by various names.
 It is known as the "City of Springs" for its many rivers and creeks.
 It is also known as the "Town of the Eight Streets" because the downtown area consists of eight streets.
 Trujillo Alto is also known as the "City in the Country", for its proximity to the San Juan Metropolitan Area despite being mostly a mountain town.
 Finally, it is also called the "Laid-back Town".